Mike Huckabee: Race relations

-According to a CNN exit poll, Huckabee won 48% of African American votes in his successful 1998 gubernatorial race in Arkansas.
+According to a CNN exit poll, Huckabee won 48% of African-American votes in his successful 1998 gubernatorial race in Arkansas.
 The 48% figure is often disputed due to the exit poll's small sample size.
 Huckabee says that it is important for Republicans such as himself to reach out to black voters, and in 2015, he ramped up efforts to win those votes.

-In 2015, on an episode of Meet the Press, Huckabee stated that the confederate flag issue was for South Carolinians to decide, "not an issue for a person running for president", and days later, he congratulated Gov. Nikki Haley on her decision to support the removal of the flag from the state capitol.
+In 2015, on an episode of Meet the Press, Huckabee stated that the confederate flag issue was for South Carolinians to decide, "not an issue for a person running for president," and days later, he congratulated Governor Nikki Haley on her decision to support the removal of the flag from the state capitol.
 Huckabee gave a speech at the 2008 Republican National Convention that included this: "I say with sincerity that I have great respect for Senator Obama's historic achievement to become his party's nominee—not because of his color, but with indifference to it.
 Party or politics aside, we celebrate this milestone because it elevates our country."

 LGBT rights

 Huckabee believes that marriage is between one man and one woman, and he opposes both same-sex marriage and civil unions.
-In 2006, he outlawed same-sex marriage in Arkansas, but in 2007 he stated that Americans should "respect" gay couples.
-He says that adoptions should be child focused and opposes "gay adoptions".
+In 2006, he outlawed same-sex marriage in Arkansas; however, in 2007, he stated that Americans should "respect" gay couples.
+He says that adoptions should be child focused and opposes "gay adoptions."
 Huckabee, expounding upon his view on homosexuality, said the following:

-In January 2015, he compared homosexuality to "drinking and swearing", insofar as it is "part of a lifestyle".
+In January 2015, he compared homosexuality to "drinking and swearing," insofar as it is "part of a lifestyle."
 Huckabee has stated he has gay friends, saying, "People can be my friends who have lifestyles that are not necessarily my lifestyle.
 I don't shut people out of my circle or out of my life because they have a different point of view[.]"

-Women

-In comments which he made on March 4, 2011, on the Michael Medved Show, Huckabee spoke about pregnant, unwed actress Natalie Portman, saying "it's unfortunate we glorify and glamorize the idea of out of wedlock children."

-In January 2014, in a luncheon speech at the Republican National Committee's winter meeting, in response to a federal mandate on contraception, Huckabee stated that "Democrats want to insult the women of America by making them believe that they are helpless without Uncle Sugar coming in and providing for them a prescription each month for birth control, they cannot control their libido or their reproductive system without the help of the government."